Peterkrijgsman85/Peterkrijgsman85.github.io/README.md

 ## About me
 Hi my name is Peter and I am a project manager at LanTel.
 As a project manager I am involved in implementing Cloud Communication solutions at our customers.
 In my own time i’m working on projects made with MkDocs.

+### Skills
-I am skilled in: Cloud Communications / UCaaS Projectmanagement MkDocs
+I am skilled in: Cloud Communications / UCaaS Projectmanagement / MkDocs

 ## Personal projects
+Onlinebijbelverklaring.nl

+A complete bible commantary webpage powered by MkDocs

-## 🏢 Work experience
+## 🏢 Current job
-Company: LanTel
-Job: Projectmanagement
-Started: January 2009
+**Projectmanager at LanTel, since january 2009**

 The rapidly changing world of ICT is a domain where I feel at home.
 I am always busy with technology.
 With care, attention and creativity, I ensure good solutions, good service, and satisfied customers.
 I have been working at LanTel for over 16 years now.